PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 **TODO DMC**

 ## Deploying to the Cloud
 In the final recipe for this chapter we are going to take our deployment and shift it up onto a public cloud, at the end we will have a cloud based deployment of our microservice system with a supporting continuous delivery pipeline.
 We will be using Amazon Web Services AWS as our cloud provider because at the time of writing AWS is the most popular Infrastructure as a Service (IAAS) provider.
-Please note that this recipe will incur billable time on the AWS cloud so you are advised to shut down the system once you have completed the recipe in order to minimize costs.
+Please note that this recipe will incur billable time on the AWS cloud so we are advised to shut down the system once we have completed the recipe in order to minimize costs.

 ### Getting Ready
 For this recipe we will need an AWS account.
-If you do not already have an account, head over to `http://aws.amazon.com` and sign up for one.
+If we do not already have an account, head over to `http://aws.amazon.com` and sign up for one.

 The code in this recipe builds on that from our previous recipe `Deploying a Full System` so we will need to have this code available.

 > ### AWS Billing ![](../info.png)
-> On sign up you will need to provide a payment method to AWS, the cost to run this recipe for an hour or so is in the order of a few dollars, however Please
+> On sign up we will need to provide a payment method to AWS, the cost to run this recipe for an hour or so is in the order of a few dollars, however Please
 > ensure that all resources are terminated after use in order not to incur additional costs.

 Next we will need to install the AWS command line tools, these are implemented in Python and are best installed using `pip`.
-Python and `pip` may be installed using your systems package manager such as `homebrew` or `apt-get`.
+Python and `pip` may be installed using our systems package manager such as `homebrew` or `apt-get`.

 > ### Pip ![](../info.png)
 > Pip is the Python equivalent of `npm` and stands for `Pip installs packages`